uranija/SevenWonders/README.md

 I had to Create, position, and style views.
 Had to create interactivity through button clicks and Java code.
 I had to comment and document my code.
+First, build the layout.
+This involves creating the quiz questions, deciding what type of quiz they will be, and formatting them in the xml layout file for your Activity.

+Second, you'll want to write code that links the layout to the activity.
+For step 3, you'll want variables that refer to each of the quiz answers.

+Finally, write the code for the button which checks your answers.
+This code should run through each question in the app, record whether the user got the question right, and then display the quiz results in a Toast message.

 ##Project overview:
 - My app contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.